logicmagix/XTide86/README.md

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.

 # Tide42 NEWS:
+06.03.25 If you are having issues with the ipython buffer closing when running instances of gui libraries like pygame, use the RestartIPython function with :RestartIPython or \n to create a new buffer.

 06.02.25 NOTICE FOR EXISTING USERS!!
 New --update logic is now fully functional and tested across multiple systems.
 You can either git restore . and git pull origin stable in your repo or re clone, chmod+x install.sh and ./install.sh; Use --update going forward.